Species Introduction

 Q: How do I properly acclimatise Spotted Headstanders to my aquarium?

-Acclimatising Spotted Headstanders is vital to ensure their health and reduce stress.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-Next, gradually introduce small amounts of tank water into the bag every 10 minutes over a period of one hour.
-This process helps them adjust to the water chemistry of their new environment.
-Finally, gently release the fish into the tank using a net to avoid adding any of the bag water, which may contain harmful substances.
-Monitor them closely for signs of stress after introduction.
+Acclimatising Spotted Headstanders is crucial for their health.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce aquarium water into the bag over the next hour.
+This slow process helps the fish adjust to the new water parameters.
+Finally, gently release the fish into the tank, avoiding adding bag water to your aquarium.
+This method minimises stress and enhances the chances of successful integration.

 ✓ Expert Tip